 Non-Hired Automobile Coverage

-Should a Board Member conducting board business accidently kill another person in a car accidents in construction zones and the member’s personal insurance is insufficient to cover the claim, the victim’s family can sue the condominium association’s trust for the unpaid amount.
+Should a Board Member conducting board business accidently kill another person and the member’s personal insurance is insufficient to cover the claim, the victim’s family can sue the condominium association’s trust for the unpaid amount.
 For a small fee, the association can secure an additional $1 million in coverage for this risk.
 Every association needs this protection.

 Even if the HOA does not have any employees, workman’s comp coverage is necessary, here’s why.
 Suppose a water pipe burst in the early morning hours brings a emergency plumber out and no one asks to see the contractor’s certificate of insurance.
 A worker is injured and the contractor provides no coverage for his employees.
 A court and state agency may find that the contractor’s employee was the association’s employee and the HOA is obligated to pay the worker’s medical expenses.
 Check it out.

 Mold – the bane of the real estate industry and individual property owners across the nation.
-Insurance carriers have been successful in limiting mold liability coverage and dramatically reducing mold related property damage coverage.
-Explore options available for mold coverage as rules are in flux.
+Insurance carriers have been successful in limiting mold liability coverage.

 Not an issue here in Texas necessarily, but the highest risk is for buildings constructed on landfill.
 Some level of coverage is important for multi-family structures.
 Consult your insurance advisor to determine whether earthquake insurance is appropriate.

 Why Should Buyers Care What Insurance My Condo HOA Carries?

 Though these policies will increase monthly HOA dues for owners, the increase is nothing compared to the risk of having a claim.
 If the HOA can’t cover the claim, condo owners could be required to come up with a share of the claim.
 Sufficient insurance coverage is good protection for HOA’s as well as condo owners.

 Condo Owners Still Need Contents Insurance